adieyal/sd-dynamic-prompts/docs/SYNTAX.md

 ...
 ```

-If using the combinatorial sampler and explictly setting the second variant to use a random sampler:
+If using the combinatorial sampler and explicitly setting the second variant to use a random sampler:

 ```
 {red|green|blue} {~square|circle}
 ```